- Cancer Information

 - need any workplace adjustments.

-You may need to talk with your health care team before you can answer these questions.
-Some answers may not be clear until you’ve started treatment.
-Remember that you do not need to share all the details of your illness with your employer.
+You may need to wait until you’ve started treatment or see how cancer affects you to know your ability.
+Things may also change.
+You may have unexpected side effects or need more time off than planned.
+You do not need to share all the details of your illness with your employer.
 You only need to tell them about anything that may affect your ability to work or cause a health and safety risk for yourself or others.
+This may include your exposure to viruses like COVID-19 if you are immunocompromised.

 View the Cancer Council NSW editorial policy.